 I got interviewed on a Wednesday and I got my visa the following Monday.
 Those 5 days?
 The worst few days of my life!
-I was paranoid that I’m not going to get it so I visited 5 churches and asked God that if it’s for me, it’s for me.
+I was paranoid that I’m not going to get it.
+Because of that, I visited 5 churches and asked God that if it’s for me, it’s for me.
 The time I received it via 2Go package, I think the whole street went deaf because I screamed out loud.
 HAHAHA.
 Best day ever!

-To top that, the embassy added more days in my visa and made it multiple entry even if I just asked for single entry!!!
-I love you, German embassy!
+To top that, the embassy added more days in my visa!
+They also made it multiple entry even if I just asked for single entry!!!
+Thank you, German embassy!

-I don’t want to write a post on what to do if you get denied because I want you to believe that you won’t.
+I don’t want to write a post on what to do if you get denied!
+I want you to believe that you won’t.
 Believe in yourself and you will get it.

 - Book your flight